data-88e/fa25/policies.md

 - 40% Labs
 - 40% Projects

-Labs are due by Monday 11:59 PM the week after they are released.
+Labs are due by Tuesday 11:59 PM the week after they are released.
 There are 10 labs and 4 projects.
 Labs, projects and attendances are weighted equally in their categories.
 You will have 2 attendance drops to be used at any time throughout the semester.

 ## Extensions